 Vapor barriers are a preventative measure for beneath our floors.

 So, how do they work?
 Do you need one?
-Read on and we’ll help you make the decision for yourself.
+Being that we have installed many vapor barriers across the state of Virginia, we’ve got a good understanding of why they can be valuable.
+Read on and we’ll help you decide for yourself.

 The plastic keeps moisture from coming up underneath the ground and getting into the area underneath your home.

 Moisture is the enemy of your home.
 It can cause tons of structural damage, mildew, and mold to appear no matter where the leak has been sprung if it’s not treated.

 It’s doubly dangerous underneath your home.
 Most people don’t spend a lot of time in their crawl space after all and that means damage which could have been prevented goes unseen for lengthy periods of time.